 ANACHEM SYMPOSIUM DISCLAIMERS

-All ANACHEM attendees are required to abide by all local, state, and federal COVID guidelines in place at the time of my attendance at the 2021 ANACHEM Symposium.
+As a condition of my participation in this meeting or event, I agree to abide by all local, state, and federal COVID guidelines in place at the time of my attendance at 2022 ANACHEM Symposium.

-All ANACHEM attendees must waive any claim against any and all liability for damage or injury that may arise from my participation or attendance at the program.
-All ANACHEM attendees must assume responsibility for their own well-being.
+As a condition of my participation in this meeting or event, I hereby waive any claim I may have against any and all liability for damage or injury that may arise from my participation or attendance at the program.
+I further understand and agree that all property rights in the material presented, including common law copyright, are expressly reserved to the presenter or speaker at the ANACHEM Symposium.
+I hereby assume responsibility for my own well-being.

 Morning Coffee Sponsored by Detroit Section, ACS